Kevinsomnia/tinynacl/README.md

 This is a Unity package containing Ed25519 signature verification, which can be used to verify authenticity and integrity of game files.
 Creating signatures is not something that is usually done in a game client, so that functionality is not present.
 Package is meant to be very bare-bones, a lot of .NET libraries out there contain too much bloat.

+### Installation

+Use the package manager within Unity and add a package via Git URL.
+Only tested with Unity 6.

 ### Usage

 Verifying Ed25519 signature